Let me start by saying that anyone who says you can eat as much fat as you like without getting fat is a stranger to reality or seriously deluded!

 - It demonises carbs.
 Demonising food groups is a significant factor in anorexia and other eating disorders.

 I’ve seen too many plates bursting with meat on social media, and bacon-centric meals, hashtagged with #paleo or #LCHF with a paltry amount of vegetables or salad on the side – usually with the food fashion-item, avocado.
 These regimes also tend to demonise fruit, further reducing fibre intake, and oddly they’re also prone to encouraging fear of dairy.
-Hey presto, bang goes a whole raft of natural nutrients.
+Hey presto, bang goes a whole raft of natural nutrients gained by eating the right amount of fruit and vegetables.

 Yes you can do LCHF and keep your veg intake up but the strong message coming across is that fat is the best thing EVER, therefore you must major on fat; not just some fat with your veg but a little bit of veg with your fat.